NodyHub/blog/content/posts/link-write-attack.md

 ## Remedition

 The root-cause of this behavior is that symlinks are traversed during the extraction.
-You could ether implement your own checks or leverage the implementation from Google: [google/safearchive](https://github.com/google/safearchive) to ensure that symlinks from an archived are not traversed during extraction.
+You could either implement your own checks or leverage the implementation from Google: [google/safearchive](https://github.com/google/safearchive) to ensure that symlinks from an archived are not traversed during extraction.
 Further details can be found in the blogpost [The Family of Safe Golang Libraries is Growing!](https://bughunters.google.com/blog/4925068200771584/the-family-of-safe-golang-libraries-is-growing).